eigerco/hyperlane-monorepo/midnight/README.md

 **Why Off-Chain Signature Verification?**
 - Midnight does not yet support on-chain signature verification
-- The `verifySecp256k1Signature` witness runs off-chain in the relayer's TypeScript code
+- The `verifyValidatorSignatures` witness runs off-chain in the TypeScript code
-- Authorized relayers are trusted to honestly verify signatures
+- The witness verifies secp256k1 ECDSA signatures against a known validator set
 - When Midnight adds native secp256k1 verification, the witness implementation switches to on-chain verification without changing the contract interface

 **Why TypeScript Relayer?** Midnight's contract libraries (`@midnight-ntwrk/midnight-js-*`) are only available in TypeScript.
 Rust SDK doesn't exist for Midnight contract interaction.